lab-design/lab-design.github.io/_papers/TR-08-15/index.md

   there have been no previous formalizations of language features that aim to modularize separation of integration relationships.
 To demonstrate the feasibility of our language design, we have implemented this design in an interpreter.
-To provide an initial assessment of the language�s benefits, we have implemented canonical examples in the literature.
+To provide an initial assessment of the language's benefits, we have implemented canonical examples in the literature.
 Our initial assessments show that instance-level quantified, typed events improve the separation of integration concerns over previous language design proposals.